Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Update a data element

 Update (replace) a data element with a new one (payload).
-Data as multipart or as
+Data as multipart or as single body.

 ```http
 PUT {appPath}/instances/347829/762011d1-d341-4c0a-8641-d8a104e83d30/data/692ee7df-82a9-4bba-b2f2-c8c4dac69aff